Here’s How People with IH (and Their Supporters) Can Participate in Ground-breaking Research!

 Now that this exciting research protocol has been approved, we need your help!
 We need all people with IH (and their loved ones who are not blood relatives) to participate in the survey, which will help increase understanding of the neurological aspects of IH.
 The researchers hope to present their results next year at the sleep research meetings (World Sleep and APSS).

 Survey Closed as of Sept 2018.
-Results pending.
+For results, CLICK HERE.

 Below are the key points of the study protocol: